-- In step 2, the flakes are preheated in a batch reactor In step 3, the preheated flakes are submitted to solid-state polycondensation (SSP) in a
+- In step 2, the flakes are preheated in batch reactors - In step 3, the preheated flakes are submitted to solid-state polycondensation (SSP) in a reactor at high temperature using a combination of vacuum and gas flow.

 The operating conditions of the process have been provided to EFSA.